dotmesh-io/docs/hugo/content/references/api.md

 recommended that you ask them for their username and password, then use those to call this API method.
 If it succeeds, you can then store the API key to use thereafter, and discard their password.

+[FIXME: These need formatting]
+Availability:
+* Local: NO
+* Hub: YES

 ##### Request.
 ```json